Word-Building Puzzle-Piece Placement Strategy + Connection

 • Formed words must still comply with PUZZINGO™ rules.

-• Players can use the same word.
+• Players may use the same word multiple times.

 Timed Mode